LeeMatthewHiggins/FeatureBasedApp/README.md

 This is an experimental project.

-The current engineering pattern is MVVM with bloc (repos, services, blocs, viewmodels, views(widgets))
+The current engineering pattern is a flavor of MVVM with the viewmodel implementation extracted to a Business logic class, leaving the viewmodel class as just an interface.
+This means views only know about the interface, the viewmodel implementation can be changed at will.
+The business logic class should use repositories to abstract away from implementation details of the data source.

 A cross section of the app looks like this:

-View <- View Model <- Bloc [<- Repositories <- Services]
+View <- View Model <- Business Logic [<- Repositories <- Services]

 Repositories use services
-Blocs use repositories
+Repositories provide model objects
+Business logic class uses repositories
-Bloc provides a view model
+Business logic class provides a view model
 Views use viewmodels

-Viewmodels are kept simple, with no state.
+View Model classes are kept simple, with no state (state can in the business logic class).

 Concept:
 The app starts with a route feature (e.g a landing page)